Information for Authors

 Guidelines for preparing manuscripts

-Please send all manuscripts in MSWord (.doc or .docx) or rich text (.rtf) format to firstname.lastname@example.org.
+Please send all manuscripts in MSWord (.docx) or rich text (.rtf) format to firstname.lastname@example.org.

 Generally speaking, quality is the decisive factor when considering to accepted or rejected a contribution.
 The following character limits for contributions to the respective Rg sections are meant to serve as reference points.
 Characters limits include spaces.
 A short explanation of the individual sections is provided on our page »About Rg«: Research: ca. 100,000, Focus: 38,000-45,000, Forum/Debate: ca. 8,000, Reviews for Critique: 6,000-9,000.

 Contributions to the Research and Focus sections must include an abstract in English not exceeding 1700 characters (including spaces).

 Please include no more than 5 keywords for contributions to the Research and Focus sections.

 Subtitles are welcome.
 Any contributions not already in English must include a translation of the title (and subtitle, where applicable) in English.

 Longer pieces (over 10 000 characters, including spaces) should include (sub)headings.
 For numbered headings, either of the following numbering methods is admissible: I., A., 1., a); or 1, 1.1, 1.1.1, 18.104.22.168.
 Subheadings up to the fourth order are admissible.

 The journal uses »Danish« quotation marks for primary quotations (»...« – Unicode 00BB and 00AB) and secondary quotations (i.e. quotations within quotations ›…‹ – Unicode 203A and 2039).